mothur/mothur.github.io/_wiki/write.paper.md

 our latest and greatest text parsing algorithms in combination with either a specified manuscript or a minimum impact factor the command will produce a submission-ready manuscript complete with figures and interpretation.
-When you\'ve given up (or haven\'t started trying) to make sense of your poorly designed experiment, run this command instead of emailing us to interpret your P-values.
+When you've given up (or haven't started trying) to make sense of your poorly designed experiment, run this command instead of emailing us to interpret your P-values.
 This command will do it all: sequence curation, combine data from different variable regions and